 If you have a history of allergic reactions to benzodiazepine, narrow-angle glaucoma, or severe liver disease, you should not use Klonopin.
 Due to the possibility of adverse consequences, several significant medical and psychiatric organizations also warn against taking Klonopin in elderly adults.

-Additionally, you should exercise caution and inform your doctor if you have porphyria, renal or liver illness, breathing issues, depression, mental disorders, suicidal thoughts or behaviors, or any other condition.
+Additionally, you should exercise caution and inform your doctor if you have porphyria, renal or liver illness, breathing issues, depression, mental disorders, suicidal thoughts or behaviors, or other conditions.

 This drug should only be taken during pregnancy if necessary.
 A developing child might be harmed.
 Discuss the advantages and disadvantages of using this medicine during pregnancy with your doctor as soon as you become pregnant, intend to become pregnant, or suspect that you may be pregnant.
 This medication is excreted in breast milk and may harm a breastfeeding newborn.
 Before nursing, while taking Klonopin, speak with your doctor.